RikVN/DSI/README.md

 python src/eval.py -g $GOLD_FILE -p $PRED_FILE -c cm.png
 ```

 If you want to evaluate on Spanish or Dutch, you'd likely want to fix how the eval script calculates the macro-average, as not all categories are present in the dev/test sets.
-Save the classification report first, and run this:
+Save the classification report first (in ``clf.txt``), and run this:

 ```
 python src/fix_clf_report.py -i clf.txt